Paromoslav/posh-kraken/README.md

 ```

 ## Dependencies and requirements
-Functions was tested using PowerShell 7.3 only.
+Function was tested using PowerShell 7.3 only.
 It may not work correctly with older versions.